masiliunas/masiliunas.github.io/_pages/research.md

 <a href="../files/Market%20Concentration.pdf" target="_blank">**Market Concentration and Incentives to Collude in Cournot Oligopoly Experiments**</a> (with Nobuyuki Hanaki)

-**Historical Responsibility in Climate Change Negotiations** (with Alessandro Del Ponte and Noah Lim)
+**Historical Responsibility Drives the Division of Climate Change Mitigation Costs** (with Alessandro Del Ponte and Noah Lim)

 <a href="../files/Behavioral%20variation%20in%20Tullock%20contests.pdf" target="_blank">**Behavioral variation in Tullock contests**</a> (with Friederike Mengel and J. Philipp Reiss)